bitfinexcom/dazaar/docs/protocol.md

     .
 ```

-Appending the value "another" to the Hypercore, the Merkle Tree
+Appending the value "another" to the Hypercore, the Merkle tree
 grows into the following structure

 ```
-      3 <------- Merkle Tree root
+      3 <------- Merkle tree root
    /     \
   1       5
  / \     / \